Xuchuang Wang

 A single methodology runs through both: sequential decision-making under uncertainty (online learning, bandits, and reinforcement learning).
 I use it to design rigorous, communication-efficient, and provably-good algorithms that hold up under realistic, noisy, and even adversarial feedback.

-I am a RGC Junior Research Fellow in the Department of Computer Science and Engineering at Chinese University of Hong Kong and an incoming Assistant Professor in the Department of Computer Science at Hong Kong Baptist University.
+I am an Assistant Professor in the Department of Computer Science at Hong Kong Baptist University.
+Before joining HKBU, I was a RGC Junior Research Fellow in the Department of Computer Science and Engineering at The Chinese University of Hong Kong.

 joining the lab